 Better Practice Sharing

 A further aspect in our endeavours to improve care is Better Practice Sharing (BPS).
 Through BPS, we aim to strengthen the sustainable impact of our programmes.
-We facilitate opportunities to enable knowledge exchange amongst our global network of project partners, internationally known experts, fellows, patients and the wider community.
-An example is our biannual BPS Forum.
+We facilitate opportunities to enable knowledge exchange amongst our global network of project partners, internationally known experts, patients and the wider community.

 Joint efforts reaching sustainable impact

-To date, 134 projects, 74 fellowships and 14 awards have been approved, supporting activities in 68 countries of the developing world.
+To date, 237 programmes and 18 awards have been approved, supporting activities in 70 countries of the developing world.
 They create impact based on a sound partnership and a structured, yet flexible development focused approach allowing for targeted action on the ground.